Bure is a prison near Norwich in Norfolk for men convicted of a sex offence.

 All safeguarding processes are overseen by Norfolk Safeguarding Adults Board.

-There’s a listener scheme for residents, overseen by the Samaritans, if they need a peer to talk to.
-There’s also a drop-in service for residents to get support.
+There’s a listener scheme for prisoners, overseen by the Samaritans, if they need a peer to talk to.
+There’s also a drop-in service for prisoners to get support.

 Arrival and first night

-When a resident first arrives at Bure, they will be able to contact a family member by phone.
+When someone first arrives at Bure, they will be able to contact a family member by phone.
 This could be quite late in the evening, depending on the time they arrive.

 They will get to speak to someone who will check how they’re feeling and ask about any immediate health and wellbeing needs.